Blog

 But here's the catch most people miss: series combination ratings aren't blanket numbers.
 They vary by the ampere size of the downstream breaker, even within the same breaker family.

-Per Eaton’s series rating publication (1C96944H02, Table 4), the PDG3_M at 400A upstream with GHB downstream at 277/480V gives you:
+Per Eaton's series rating publication (1C96944H02, Table 4), the PDG3_M at 400A upstream with GHB downstream at 277/480V gives you specific ratings depending on breaker size.

 The available fault currents at the two problem panels were 29.6 kA and 39.8 kA.
 Every GHB breaker rated 60A and above at those locations was inadequately rated per NEC 110.9.
 That's ten breakers across two panels.